X-LANCE/SLAM-LLM/examples/s2s/README.md

   year={2024}
 }
 ```

+## Acknowledgement
+- We borrow some code from [Mini-Omni](https://github.com/gpt-omni/mini-omni) for SNAC-based modeling.
+- We borrow some code from [CosyVoice](https://github.com/FunAudioLLM/CosyVoice) for the vocoder.

 ## License
 Our code is released under MIT License.
 The Chinese dialogue model is licensed under GPL-3.0 due to its use of Belle data and is intended for research purposes only.